 Painting a Big Cat in Watercolour

-Initially I start from a really good reference photo.
-This one was taken by our friend Emma Rose Buck and my grateful thanks to her for allowing me to work from it.
+Initially, I start from a fantastic reference photo.
+This one was taken by our friend Emma Rose Buck, and my grateful thanks to her for allowing me to work from it.

 The Painting Process

-Unlike many watercolourists I tend not to reserve the white of the paper.
+Unlike many watercolourists, I tend not to reserve the white of the paper.
 It would be virtually impossible to reserve every hair line anyway.
 I prefer to add the highlights as my last layer with white paint.
-These days I almost always use SAA opaque white watercolour.
-However, in the days of painting this big cat in watercolour I would have probably been using white acrylic or even gouache.
+These days, I almost always use an opaque white watercolour.
+However, in the days of painting this big cat in watercolour, I would have probably been using white acrylic or even gouache.
 They all work, the watercolour white is the more difficult to get right.
 You may want to use one of the other options, but it is all a matter of personal preference.

 The second ear is worked in exactly the same way and blended in to match the areas that have already been completed.
 When working on a reasonable size project like this, always make sure that you mix up enough paint.
 Nothing worse than running out and having to try and remember what you did to create a particular tone!

 Applying layer upon layer of fur can be a very time-consuming process.
 Often with the under layer I will use a homemade replicator brush.
 This is similar to, but not as uniform as, a rake brush.
 It allows me to paint several small lines at once and cover a large area much more quickly.
 However, the result can look too even, as if it has been combed.
 It is therefore a technique that I only use on layers that are underneath and forming the depth rather than the visible detail.

 When you are near to completing a painting, it is often a good idea to take a complete break away from your work.
 Take yourself off for a cuppa and come back with fresh eyes.
 You are more likely to spot areas that you need to work on or adjust.
 This could well be sections that you were previously unable to see whilst you were so involved in the painting process.